TITLES AND

 "The Monster": (10/23/55):

-The "monster" at the lake turns out to be a seal—which the family adopts and Jeff names "Joe" to Ellen's dismay.
+The "monster" at the lake turns out to be a seal—which the family adopts and Jeff names "Joe," to Ellen's dismay.
 When she has friends over one Saturday, the boys and Gramps attempt to get the seal out of the house without them noticing!
 Clara Parr: Kathryn Shelden.
 Louise Ross: Almira Sessions.
 "Nanook's" Owner: Bob Bice.

 • Note: Funny scene with Clara and Louise complaining about each other's shortcomings to Ellen.
 Clara calls Jeff "Jefferson."
+In this episode, the far wall of the parlor is shown to have a window in it, as Gramps can be seen in it.
+This window never appears in any other episode.

 "The Witch" (10/30/55):